The Three-Ledger Methodology

 Rule 1: active is a derived attribute, not a stored flag.
 Whether a methodology specification version is currently active is computed by walking the audit ledger for that lineage's registration and deactivation entries; it is not stored on the methodology specification record itself.
 This rule is load-bearing because it makes the active state recoverable from history: any disagreement about whether a version was active at some past timestamp is resolved by replaying the audit ledger to that timestamp, not by trusting whatever flag happens to be set on a row right now.

 Rule 2: at most one version of a methodology lineage may be active at any time.
 A "lineage" is a chain of methodology specification versions that succeed one another (v1 → v2 → v3...).
 Two versions of the same lineage cannot be simultaneously active; the substrate would not know which one to use to compute a new derivation.
-(Different lineages are independent and may all be active simultaneously.)
+Different lineages are independent and may all be active simultaneously.

 Rule 5: rollback is re-registration.
 Superseded versions cannot be reactivated.
 If after running v2 for a quarter the operator decides v1's rules were preferable, the operator does not reactivate v1.
-The operator registers v3, whose computation rules mirror v1's, atomically deactivating v2 (Rule 3). v3 is a new version with a new identity and a new registration timestamp; derivations produced under v3 are distinct from those produced under v1, even though the rules are identical.
+The operator registers v3, whose computation rules mirror v1's, atomically deactivating v2 per Rule 3. v3 is a new version with a new identity and a new registration timestamp; derivations produced under v3 are distinct from those produced under v1, even though the rules are identical.
 This rule preserves the monotonic forward direction of the lineage and avoids the ambiguity of "is this derivation under the old v1 or the re-activated v1?"

 8.2 The state matrix

-Current (no successor or successor is current)active, currentinactive, no-current-successor (never had a successor, or all successors are themselves inactive — i.e., the lineage is dormant but not soft-deleted in the technical sense)
+| Current, meaning no successor or the successor is itself current | active, current | inactive, no current successor; the version never had a successor, or all successors are themselves inactive, so the lineage is dormant but not soft-deleted in the technical sense |

 8.3 Why these rules are load-bearing